aross0625/Shtepi-e-Paster/README.md

 # Shtepi-e-Paster
 Simple android application designed for managing business services for a local cleaning company in Tirana, Albania.
-Currenntly deployed on Google Play Store in Albania and Germany.
+Currently deployed on Google Play Store in Albania and Germany.
 Source code owned and maintained by Alexander Ross.